andrewpareles/void-editor/CONTRIBUTING.md

 This will start a new instance of VS Code with the extension enabled.
 If this does not work, you can press `f1 > type "Debug: Start Debugging" > press Enter > type "VS Code Extension Development"`.

 If you would like to use AI features, you need to insert an API key.
 You can do that by going to `settings (ctrl + ,) > void > "Anthropic Api Key"`.
 The provider is chosen based on the "Which API" environment variable, and defaults to "anthropic".

+## Editing the IDE

+Beyond the extension, we edit parts of the IDE in cases where we need more functionality.
+See below for instructions on how to contribute to the extension.
+If you want to make a change to the entire IDE please see VS Code's [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page, which goes over how to install dependencies and run the VS Code IDE, which works the same way as our IDE (you can often skip to the "How to Contribute" section).

 ## Submitting a pull request